lizzieinvancouver/ospree/data/ospreexlsx_README.txt

 <><><> Falusi03 and Falusi97 <><><>

-Varies by material (apical, median, small or basal bud) — currently in clean_duplicates.R we delete down to one observation per treatment.
+Varies by material (apical, median, small or basal bud).

 <><> Granhus et al. 2009 <><>